bramu/help.trusender.github.io/_articles/mobile-push-notification-integration-guide.md

 ### a.
 Supported push delivery providers

-Vero sends push messages to your customers via popular push delivery providers.
+Vero sends push messages to your customers by integrating with common and popular push delivery providers.
 At this time we support the following providers:

 - [Amazon SNS](https://aws.amazon.com/sns/)
 - [Twilio Notify](https://www.twilio.com/notify)

-These providers enable you to manage your APN, GCM and FCM certificates in a central place (Twilio or Amazon SNS) and use Vero "on top of" your current configuration.
-This provides enables you to support scenarios where you want or need to leverage these providers directly (outside of Vero).
+These providers enable you to manage your APN, GCM and FCM certificates in a central place.
+By using Vero "on top of" your current configuration with these providers, you can use Vero alongside direct push messages you send from your application backend with less hassle and less duplication. .

-In the future we may provide support for direct APN, GCM and FCM certificate integration: if this is preferable for you, we're keen on your feedback.
+In the future we may provide support for direct APN, GCM and FCM certificate integration, rather than sitting on top of Amazon SNS, Twilio Notify and others: if this is of interest to you, we're keen on your feedback.
 Please email us at [support@getvero.com](mailto:support@getvero.com).

 ### b.
 Enabling push in Vero

 Navigate to *Settings > Push Delivery*.
 Using this menu, you can add one or multiple push provider configurations.
 To add an integration, select the provider you wish to use and enter the appropriate details.
-Follow the instructions below for each provider Vero supports.
+Follow the instructions below for the various providers supports.

 #### Amazon SNS

 ![{{ site.data.screenshots.vero.push.providers.aws['title'] }}]({{ site.data.screenshots.vero.push.providers.aws['image'] }})

-To integrate Vero with Amazon AWS, give your new push delivery provider a name (this is a Vero-internal name for easy identification, it won't be seen by customers).
+To integrate Vero with Amazon AWS, firstly give your new push delivery provider a name – this is a Vero-internal name for easy identification, it won't be seen by customers.
 Select the AWS region (e.g. `us-east-1`) in which your AWS SNS account is configured and add an *Access Key ID* and *Secret Access Key*.
 We recommend creating a new IAM user for your Vero account, specifying specific access to AWS SNS.

 Read more about [creating an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) in Amazon's help documentation.

-Once you've provided these details, use the *Select a service* dropdown to link your Vero configuration to the appropriate iOS service and/or Android service in SNS.
+Once you've added these details to Vero, use the *Select a service* dropdown to link your Vero configuration to the appropriate iOS service and/or Android service in SNS.

 Hit *Save* to store your credentials.